Designer’s Guide for Customer Addiction-01

 Remarkable marketing is the art of building things worth noticing right into your product or service — Seth Godin

 ROI from TV Advertisements, Newspapers are dwindling down(People are changing channels, skip ads when commercials play.
-Can you remember what ads you saw in today’s newspaper).
+Can you remember what ads you saw in the today’s newspaper).
 Permission marketing is drying up.
 Viral networks are jamming up.

 People aren’t likely to have easily solvable problems.
-Satisfied customers are less likely to tell their friends, unless the product Vows them.
+Satisfied customers are less likely to tell their friends, unless the product ‘Vows’ them.
 Quite a big challenge for present generation products/services.

-Majority of product success stories are engineered from the first day to be successful.
+The majority of product success stories are engineered from the first day to be successful.

 PAINKILLERS AND VITAMINS

-Most of our products and services are aimed at solving a major customer pain, since that is the most profitable.
+Most of our products and services are aimed at solving a major customer pain since that is the most profitable.

 Vitamins, won’t solve any obvious pain, but satisfy our emotional needs.
 Vitamins are optional to use, so users may not be tempted or compelled to use.

 What kind of pains does Facebook solve?
 Is it a Painkiller or Vitamin?
 You can call Facebook as a Vitamin, as it is not solving any obvious major pain.
 But after prolonged usage of Facebook and Whatsapp for a longer period and if you stop using it for a couple of weeks, how would you feel.
 Would you not feel some stress, tension, anxiety?